 Many couples experience strain to their relationships when finding themselves unable to engage in penetrative sex.
 This suffering may be born from the idea that penetration is somehow the highest form of intimacy and the only expression of love.
 While this idea might be widespread, it also lacks ingenuity and can cause missed opportunity to those who abide by it.

 The inability to withstand penetration, sexual or otherwise, could erode at your wife’s self-esteem, making them feel guilty for something outside their control.
 If you do not approach this condition from a place of understanding, they might end up avoiding any physical contact or demonstration of affection.
 There may be a fear of you becoming aroused and then having to deny you of your desires.

 Do not let them feel responsible for their pain.
 Be attentive and affectionate, reassure her that your love is not given conditional on sex.
 Show them that you care, ask to learn about their symptoms, and be there for them during treatment.
 Demonstrate your affection in a non-sexual way to make them feel loved but not pressured.
 The touch of a hand, a soft kiss, cuddle when you watch a movie.
 Make them feel as treasured as you cherish them.

 Redefine your intimate moments.
 Just because penetration is painful for your wife, it does not forbid you from taking pleasure in each other.
 Multiple options will give you the intimacy you crave and bring them to orgasm without hurting them.

 Many pain issues during sex are due to insufficient lubrication.
 Even if it is not the case, take this opportunity to add some extra glide to your bedroom ride.
 Remember, there's no such thing as too much lubrication.
 Your best options are water-based lubes without glycerin or parabens since they will not damage latex condoms or silicone toys.
-We strongly encourage adding personal care for the delicate labial and perineal skin in the form of GoLove Intimate Serum for the added hyaluronic serum of GoLove will soothe your partner’s skin (and yours!) while its therapeutic CBD helps in relaxing the mind and body.
+We strongly encourage adding personal care for the delicate labial and perineal skin in the form of GoLove Intimate Serum for the added hyaluronic serum which will soothe your partner’s skin (and yours!).